Jul 23, 2025 | By: Foot & Ankle Centers of Frisco, Little Elm, McKinney

 - Walking barefoot in places where there may be sharp objects, like broken glass or stones

 These types of wounds can usually be treated at home with basic first-aid care.
-Make sure to clean the wound, apply antibiotic ointment, and cover it with a sterile bandage.
-This can help prevent infection and promote healing.
+The team at Foot & Ankle Centers suggests to clean the wound, apply antibiotic ointment, and cover it with a sterile bandage to help prevent infection and promote healing.

 1.2 Diabetic Foot Ulcers